Western CT Mental Health Network - Danbury Area

 203-448-3200, 203-448-3199 (FAX)

-The Western CT Mental Health Network - Danbury Area (WCMHN-Danbury Area), under the umbrella of the Western Connecticut Mental Health Network, is responsible for the clinical, fiscal and administrative oversight of state-operated and contracted agencies providing mental health services in the Greater Danbury area.
-The WCMHN-Danbury Area is one of DMHAS' local authorities in the state.
+The Western CT Mental Health Network - Danbury Area (WCMHN-Danbury Area), under the umbrella of the Western Connecticut Mental Health Network, is responsible for the clinical, fiscal and administrative oversight of state-operated and contracted agencies providing mental health and addiction services in the Greater Danbury area.
+The WCMHN-Danbury Area is one of DMHAS' state operated, community-based providers in the state.
 The Greater Danbury area is comprised of Bethel, Bridgewater, Brookfield, Danbury, Newtown, New Fairfield, New Milford, Redding, Ridgefield, Roxbury, and Sherman.

 Jail Diversion Program: The Jail Diversion Program is a collaboration between Waterbury Court (GA-4), Bantam Court (GA-18) Danbury Court (GA-3) and the Western Connecticut Mental Health Network (WCMHN).
 The mission of the program is to identify and facilitate clinical alternatives to incarceration for defendants with mental and substance abuse disorders, when appropriate, and to facilitate continuation of treatment or timely referrals and linkage to treatment services, both in the community and in jail.
 Licensed mental health professionals located in regional courthouses provide immediate assessment and referral to clinical services for individuals with mental health and substance abuse disorders during pre-arraignment lock-up, while out on bond or on a Promise to Appear.
 Jail Diversion clinicians collaborate with court personnel to ensure that the individual's treatment needs are considered in determining a disposition.
 The clinician also provides linkage to community and Department of Correction treatment providers to address the individual's treatment needs.
 These court clinicians also refer to the spectrum of services offered by the Western Connecticut Mental Health Network and its contracted providers to find the best match between the individual and a community services provider.

-The WCMHN-Danbury Area has contracts with the following agencies in the Greater Danbury Area: Catholic Charities of Fairfield County, Danbury Hospital Community Center for Behavioral Health, Ability Beyond Disability, Interlude, Mental Health Association of Connecticut and New Milford Hospital Mental Health Services, Guardian Ad Litem Services and Center for Human Development.
+The WCMHN-Danbury Area has contracts with the following agencies in the Greater Danbury Area: Catholic Charities of Fairfield County, Danbury Hospital/Nuvance, Ability Beyond, Mental Health Connecticut, Guardian Ad Litem Services and Center for Human Development.

-Employment Services: Employment Services help individuals to obtain and maintain employment of their choice.
-They provide support for individuals toward meeting their individual employment goal.
-This support includes assessment, job seeking, job placement, on the job support, career development and graduation.
+Employment Services: Employment Services assist individuals in securing and maintaining employment opportunities of their choice.
+Services includes assessment, job seeking, job placement, on the job support, career development and graduation.
 Each of these activities prepares individuals for independent employment.
-The agency providing service in the Greater Danbury area is Ability Beyond Disability.

-Outpatient Services: Outpatient Services provide behavioral health and addiction assessment and evaluation, treatment planning, medication prescription, and therapy.
+Outpatient Services: Outpatient Services provide behavioral health and addiction assessment and evaluation, treatment planning, medication management, case management and therapy.
 Services are provided by appointment but can be accessed during emergency situations.
 Nuvance Health/ Danbury Hospital provides Intensive Outpatient and Partial Hospital Services, MCCA, and McCall/Travisano Services provides outpatient services.

 Community Support Programs (CSP): CSP services focus on building and maintaining a therapeutic relationship with the individual while delivering rehabilitative skill building interventions and activities.
 CSP services also facilitate connections to community recovery supports and emphasize individual choice, goals and recovery path.
 CSP includes a comprehensive range of rehabilitation services most of which are provided in non-office settings.
 Services are focused on skill building with a goal of maximizing self-management skills and independence.
 Community-based treatment enables the team to become intimately familiar with the individual's surroundings, strengths and challenges, and to assist the individual in learning skills applicable to the living environment.
 The team services and interventions are individualized and tailored to the needs and preferences of the individual.